 You can probably guess why this beach got its name.
 When a couple goes on a honeymoon they obviously want to go to the most beautiful place ever.
 Honeymoon Beach delivers exactly what you would imagine!

 This gorgeous beach requires a bit of effort to access though.
 It is in the US Virgin Islands on the island of St. John.
 One extra difficulty is that the island of St. John doesn’t have an airport, so that means you are probably flying into St. Thomas and taking a ferry over instead.

 The flight and ferry aren’t the only difficulties though.
-Since a hurricane damaged the closest resort to the beach it’s been closed and to get to this beach you now have to complete a mile hike!
+Since a hurricane damaged the closest resort to the beach it’s been closed.
+To get to this beach you now have to complete a one mile hike!

 Honeymoon Beach St. John (Virgin Islands National Park)